 Next: This drink dates back to the Revolutionary War.

-The origin of this cocktail goes back to the battle at Fort Ticonderoga during the Revolutionary War in 1775, when it was served as a “savage mixture” of New England rum and hard cider.
-It appeared a century later in Jerry Thomas’s 1862 The Bar-Tenders Guide with bourbon and unfiltered cider.
+This cocktail dates back to the Revolutionary War, where it was served as a “savage mixture” of New England rum and hard cider.
 Punch notes that today, you can make it with bourbon, brandy, or even rum.
 Food Network’s Sandra Lee prefers the traditional spirit, bourbon, with some hard apple cider and a bit of maple syrup.

 Next: This cocktail came from New Orleans.